-Column Description Builds Permission to read, write, and/or delete build entries.
-Agents Permission to read, write, and/or delete agent entries.
-Build Classes Permission to read, write, and/or delete build class entries.
-Messages Permission to read, write, and/or delete message log entries.
-Administration Permission to read, write, and/or delete entries in the Administration section (users, groups, and so on).
-Reports Permission to access reports.
-Resources Permission to perform Resource Management activities (for example, build priorities, preemption policy).
-User None or Modify for permission to allow a user to change his/her own User Settings, Message Policies, filters, and Build Class notification.
-Break Points Full or Modify Permission is available for users who must access break point functionality.
-Read allows users to view break point information in the ElectricAccelerator web interface.
-Modify allows users to interact with the break point.
-Users can click Agent Command and Shell Command, which update the break point by adding records to the database.
-Full allows users to perform all break point operations.
-Users can click Retry and Continue, which delete the current break point.
-If a break point launches, and the user stops the build by killing the process, break point information remains on the Build Details page, but the build is finished.
-Then there is a link to delete the break point manually.
+Column Description Builds Permission to read, write, or delete build entries Agents Permission to read, write, or delete agent entries Build Classes Permission to read, write, or delete build class entries Messages Permission to read, write, or delete message log entries Administration Permission to read, write, or delete entries in the Administration section (users, groups, and so on) Reports Permission to access reports Resources Permission to perform Resource Management activities (for example, build priorities or preemption policy) User None or Modify for permission to allow a user to change their own User Settings, Message Policies, filters, and Build Class notification Break Points Full or Modify Permission is available for users who must use breakpoint functionality Read lets users view breakpoint information in the ElectricAccelerator web interface.
+Modify lets users interact with the breakpoint.
+Users can click Agent Command and Shell Command , which update the breakpoint by adding records to the database.
+Full lets users perform all breakpoint operations.
+Users can click Retry and Continue, which deletes the current breakpoint.
+If a breakpoint launches, and the user stops the build by killing the process, breakpoint information remains on the Build Details page, but the build is finished.
+Then there is a link to delete the breakpoint manually.
 See the Using Breakpoints help topic.
-Actions Edit Permissions -Takes you to an edit page to change permissions for either a user or a group.
-Clear Permissions -Clears all permissions for a single user or group.
+Actions Edit User Permissions-Opens an edit page to change permissions for either a user or a group Delete User Permissions -Deletes all permissions for a single user or group